Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 parameter, the run-all

 commands will assume that parameter is pointing to a folder on your local file system that has a local checkout of all of your OpenTofu/Terraform modules.
-For each module that is being processed via a run-all
+For each unit that is being processed via a run-all

 command, Terragrunt will read in the source

-parameter in that module’s terragrunt.hcl
+parameter in that unit’s terragrunt.hcl

 file, parse out the path (the portion after the double-slash), and append the path to the --terragrunt-source